History

 Status

-Not much of the wreck survived the salvage operation.
+Not much of the wreck survived the salvage operations.
 It lies at a depth of 19 metres.
-Today the wreck is preserved up to a length of 40 metres, with both the bow and stern sections gone, and a preserved height of up to 4 metres.
+Today the wreck is preserved up to a length of 40 metres, with both the bow and stern sections gone, and a preserved height of up to four metres.
 All engines, the deck, and superstructure has been salvaged.
 Only some frames and bulkheads are still discernible.

 References